grafana/grafana/contribute/pull-request.md

 ## Your first pull request

-If this is your first time contributing to a open-source project on GitHub, make sure you read about [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).
+If this is your first time contributing to an open-source project on GitHub, make sure you read about [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).

 To increase the chance of having your pull request accepted, make sure your pull request follows these guidelines: